zsarge/challenges/README.md

 # challenges
 Short and sweet programming challenges, obtained from various places

-Each solution should be contained in one file.
+Each solution should be contained in one file or folder.
-This file should have filled in the following template:
+This file should have the following template filled in:

 ```c
 // Challenge name: {name}